emoacht/DesktopToast/README.md

 ##Action Center of Windows 10

 To interact with Action Center of Windows 10, an application needs to register COM class type which implements [INotificationActivationCallback][1].
-In addition, the registration of COM server in the registry is necessary for an application to be started by COM when it is not running.
+In addition, the registration of COM server in the registry is required for an application to be started by COM when it is not running.

 See WPF sample for implementation.
 Note that the CLSID of COM class type (AppUserModelToastActivatorCLSID) must be unique for each application.